pykello/arunos/README.md

  * `fk_test`: fork test
  * `ex_test`: exec test
  * `co_test`: concurrency test

+Type `ls` or `dir` to list the root files, then type a filename to run it.
+Demo source files use the same names (for example, `user/co_test.c`).
+Unknown commands print `Command not found` and return to the prompt.

 The kernel monitor code provides these commands when entered by kernel code: